Home » Automobile engg » Types of Suspension System (Complete Guide) with PDF

 This type of suspension system, a steel rod, known as a torsion bar, act as a spring to hold the upper and lower control arms parallel under load.
 The front end of the rod is of hexagonal shape to fit tightly into an opening in the lower control arm.

 Its rear reaction is also the hexagonal shape to fit tightly into an opening in an anchor attached to the frame cross member.
-A seal hides the hexagonally shaped end of the torsion bar.
+A seal hides the hexagonally-shaped end of the torsion bar.

-The torsion bar gets twisted due to the forces on the wheel assembly outer end of the lower control arm.
+The torsion bar gets twisted due to the forces on the wheel assembly’s outer end of the lower control arm.
 The torsion bar is designed to balance these forces so that the lower arm is kept at a designated height.

 Front End Suspension Using Torsion Bar